 - When describing somebody's position or philosophical views, do not ascribe feelings to him/her.
 Similarly, do not present your own view as a feeling.
 What (usually) matters for our purposes are (more narrowly) cognitive propositional attitudes.
 For instance, do not write “Berkeley feels that there are no material bodies,” but “Berkeley thinks…,” “Berkeley believes…,” “Berkeley argues…” etc.

 - Avoid overly extensive use of the first person pronoun "I".
-It’s not wrong to use it, of course, and it is becoming more and more common, but to older, more traditional ears it still sounds like bad style.
+It is not wrong to use it, of course, and it is becoming more and more common, but to older, more traditional ears it still sounds like bad style.
+If there is a straightforward way of expressing your point without using "I," why not go with that?
 For instance, instead of saying “I don’t agree with Locke’s position,” you could write “There are several reasons for disagreeing with Locke’s position.”

 - Avoid using too many gerunds.
 In particular, gerunds cannot be used instead of predicates in main clauses.
 For instance, the following string of words “Meaning that space and time are pure intuitions” is not a sentence.
 You either have to connect it with the forgoing sentence, e.g., “Kant claims that space and time are forms of sensibility, meaning that space and time are pure intuitions,” or you have to reformulate it, e.g., “This means that space and time are pure intuitions.”

 - Parentheses should be used sparingly; also avoid too many remarks in brackets.
 Either the remark is needed to support your argument and/or to clarify the position you are discussing, in which case you should include its content in the main text; or the remark is superfluous or redundant, in which case you should leave it out.
-For instance, avoid sentences like 'Descartes proves the existence of God based on our idea of God (this idea including existence as one of God’s essential predicates'.
-Instead write something like 'Descartes proves the existence of God based on our idea of God.
-He argues that this idea includes existence as one of its essential predicates, which implies that existence is a necessary property of God.'
+For instance, avoid sentences like "Descartes proves the existence of God based on our idea of God (where this idea includes existence as one of God’s essential predicates)."
+Instead write something like "Descartes proves the existence of God based on our idea of God.
+He argues that this idea includes existence as one of God's essential predicates, which implies that existence is a necessary property of God."